Northern California Dreaming

 as you hover over the surf.
 Further integrating the property

 with its surroundings is the use of color and therapeutic

 tones that reflect natural elements: earth, sky, sea and

 the area's deep green Monterey pines.

 Nearby Carmel and Monterey Bay are known for their wealth of fine dining establishments, but there's no need to leave the hotel to enjoy an excellent meal.
-The historic, aptly named Pacific's Edge restaurant lures guests, locals and loyal road trippers with California coastal cuisine and its selection of prix-fixe menus from executive chef Matt Bolton.
+The historic, aptly named Pacific's Edge restaurant lures guests, locals and loyal road trippers with California coastal cuisine and its selection of prix-fixe menus from executive chef Chad Minton.
 Expect fresh flavors and plenty of local produce.
 For variety there is also the California Market, specializing in local seafood.
 A drink at the Fireside, Sunset or Lobos Lounge completes a pleasant Hyatt Carmel Highlands night out.

 Although the hotel is a top choice for romantics, it caters to business travelers as well.
 The lobby is furnished with private work stations with complimentary high-speed Internet access, and three of the six meeting rooms have ocean views.
 Overall, though, this place is more about recreation than networking, with plenty to keep you occupied both on the property (heated outdoor swimming pool, three whirlpools, fitness room, in-room spa treatments and yoga classes) and off.
 Pebble Beach golf, aerial flight-seeing at sunset and private racecar driving classes at the Mazda Laguna Seca Raceway are just a few of the activities that can be arranged.